 |LOD Count||The amount of LODs to include in the model (all remaining ones starting from Base LOD will be generated).|

 |Triangle Reduction||The target amount of triangles for the generated LOD (based on the higher LOD).
 Normalized to range 0-1.
 For instance 0.4 cuts the triangle count to 40%.|

 |Import Materials||If checked, the importer will create materials for model meshes as specified in the file.|

 |Import Materials As Instances||If checked, the importer will create the model's materials as instances of a base material.|

 |Instance To Import As||The material used as the base material that will be instanced as the imported model's material.|

 |Import Textures||If checked, the importer will import texture files used by the model and any embedded texture resources.|

-If you want to import all animation clips from the source file or import all model meshes as separate assets use Split Objects option.
+If you want to import all animation clips from the source file or import all model meshes as separate assets use the Split Objects option.
 It will split the source objects from the model file and import them as separate assets.
-It will support reimporting them easily with as each splited object gets own Object Index auto-assigned.
+It will support reimporting them easily because each split object gets own Object Index auto-assigned.